kkspeed/SICP-Practise/README.md

   I follow the tutorial from:
   [Write Yourself a Scheme in 48 Hours](http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours)

-- Part 2: Use Tiny-SCM to write SICP evercises.
+- Part 2: Use Tiny-SCM to write SICP exercises.